 How to strip Saltillo tile is quite a simple process.
-Apply stripper, let it sit, pressure wash.
+Apply stripper, let it sit, and pressure wash.
 Those are the nuts and bolts.

-First, we applied a thick coat of stripper in a small area of flooring.
+First, we applied a thick coat of stripper to a small area of flooring.
 We worked approximately 20 square feet of floor space at a time.
 In total, we stripped 1050 square feet of Mexican tile.

 It’s SUPER important to apply the stripper chemical very thick and make sure it stays wet.
 Do not wet the stripper with water to keep it wet.
 That only dilutes the chemical and makes it ineffective.
 “Keep it wet” means to keep the chemical thick and wet.

 Next, pressure wash the stripper off the Saltillo tile floor.
 This is where it gets tedious.
-For our project, it was effective to use a nozzle on our pressure washer which would give us a concentrated, small surface area of high-pressure spray.
-You can see in the photos, we removed the tile stripper in 1.5″ passes.
+For our project, it was effective to use a nozzle on our pressure washer, which would give us a concentrated, small surface area of high-pressure spray.
+You can see in the photos we removed the tile stripper in 1.5″ passes.
 T-E-D-I-O-U-S. But also, it proved to be a little therapeutic swipe-by-swipe.